hpcaitech/ColossalAI/docs/source/en/advanced_tutorials/train_gpt_using_hybrid_parallelism.md

 ## Training GPT-2 using hybrid parallelism

 In the previous tutorial, We've explained how to inject various parallelism features into the model and its training components using the Booster and `HybridParallelPlugin`.
 Now we can start model training.
-Define a training function
+Define a training function.
+When pipeline parallelism is used, you need to call booster.execute_pipeline to schedule the stages of model training.
 ```python
 def train_epoch(
     epoch: int,